azurecitadel/azurecitadel.github.io/labs/webapps.md

 git remote -v
 ```

-Push the master branch of the local html repo up to the azure remote
+Push the master branch of the local html repo up to the azure remote:

 ```bash
 echo $pwd